Data#

 Expedia - destination 2#

-This dataset consists of the search sessions for the second largest travel destination in the same contest as above.
-There are \(n\) = 897 sessions, slightly smaller than required by the pretrained NNE (see code).
-Nevertheless, in this case the pretrained NNE seems to work OK despite this small shortfall.
+This dataset includes the search sessions for the second largest travel destination in the same Kaggle contest as above.
+There are \(n\) = 897 sessions, slightly smaller than the current requirement of the pretrained NNE (see code).
+Despite this small shortfall, the pretrained NNE seems to work well in this case.

 Trivago - desktop channel#

 This dataset comes from the ACM RecSys Challenge that analyzes user sessions on Trivago.com.
-This dataset here consists of the search sessions made on the desktop channel.
-The setting of Trivago (a meta-search engine) does not exactly fit the standard sequential search model.
-Nevertheless, we find it a good place to try out the pretrained NNE.
+This dataset here includes the search sessions made on the desktop channel.
+The setting of Trivago does not exactly fit the standard sequential search model (because a purchase is not well defined).
+Nevertheless, it provides a good place to try out the pretrained NNE.

 Trivago - mobile channel#

-This dataset consists of the search sessions made on the mobile channel from the same source as above.
+This dataset includes the search sessions made on the mobile channel from the same RecSys Challenge above.

 Papers#